SAP/openui5-docs/docs/Configuration_Options_and_URL_Parameters_91f2d03.md

 		</tr>
 		<tr>
 			<td>`onInit`</td>
+			<td>Type: `code </td>
-			<td>Type: `code` or `string` Default value: `undefined` This configuration setting defines code that has to be executed after the initialization.
+			<td> string` Default value: `undefined` This configuration setting defines code that has to be executed after the initialization.
 If you define a `string`, this can be a reference to a function or a name of a module.
 Functions are resolved from the global namespace \(like `"myapp.initFunction"`\).
 Modules are indicated by the prefix `module:` \(like `"module:myapp/main/Module").` The module will be loaded and executed after the initialization.
 With `sap.ui.getCore().attachInit()` multiple handlers can be attached.
 The `onInit` callbacks are executed in the following order:
 1.  [\[onInit function/module\]](Standard_Variant_for_Bootstrapping_91f1f45.md)
 2.  [\[sap.ui.getCore\(\).attachInit\]](Initialization_Process_91f2c90.md#loio91f2c9076f4d1014b6dd926db0e91070)
 			</td>